Illustration of a person sitting at their work desk resting their head on their laptop. © Recipes for Wellbeing

 • The organisation provides a confidential support service in-house or externally to individuals who come forward with a problem.

-Step 7 – Helping people recover
+Step 7 – Help people recover

 • Employees who experience ill-health and have to take time off work are supported to make a speedy and appropriate return and adjustments are made for their successful return to work, through regular contact with their manager.